iLib-js/ilib-mono/CONTRIBUTING.md

 7. Create a pull request to the main repository.

 Before contributing, please set up the project on the local machine by following the instructions in the [SETUP.md](./SETUP.md) file.

+If you're internal contributor, follow your internal guidelines.

 ## Environment
 This project is developed using the following tools: